hitchyjs/server-dev-tools/README.md

 ### stop( instance )

-Providing the server instance promised by `start()` into this method the Hitchy instance gets shut down properly.
+This method takes the server instance promised by a previous invocation of method `start()` to shut down that server instance properly.

 The method is returning Promise resolved on Hitchy instance shut down properly.